Oklahoma State Cowboys and Cowgirls: Baseball

 Oklahoma State won their only national championship in 1959, but have finished runner-up on five other occasions.
 Overall, the Cowboys have reached the NCAA baseball tournament 49 times and made 20 College World Series appearances, including seven straight trips to Omaha from 1981 to 1987.
 Oklahoma State has also won 26 conference tournament titles to go along with 25 regular season conference titles, including 16 consecutive conference championships (1981-1996) under head coach Gary Ward in the Big 8 Conference.
 During that time, Pete Incaviglia was named Baseball America's Player of the Century, and Robin Ventura was inducted in the inaugural class into the College Baseball Hall of Fame.

 The Cowboys' current head baseball coach is Josh Holliday.

 Cross Country

 Men's Cross Country

-Oklahoma State men's cross country is one of the most illustrious cross country programs in the nation, winning NCAA national championships in 1954, 2009, 2010, 2012, and 2023.
-In addition to the 5 NCAA championships, OSU cross country has won 17 conference titles, including 9 straight Big 12 titles from 2008–16, with their most recent title coming in 2023.
+Oklahoma State men's cross country won NCAA national championships in 1954, 2009, 2010, 2012, 2023 and 2025.
+In addition to the 6 NCAA championships, OSU cross country has won 18 conference titles, including 9 straight Big 12 titles from 2008–16, with their most recent title coming in 2025.
 13 individual conference champion runners have come from Oklahoma State, including Brian Musau in 2023 and 2024.
 The OSU cross country program has also produced 68 All-American runners.
 The Cowboys run at the Greiner Family OSU Cross Country Course, and are led by 12-time Big 12 Men's Coach of the Year, Dave Smith.